 First stop, the node itself.
 In the time it takes you to drink your tea or coffee, you’ll have direct shell access to your own virtual private server (VPS).

-Go to.
+Go to https://linode.com/latenightlinux.
 This is one of many Linode promotional links which will give you $100 credit for 60 days so you can try out their service.
 This is the same link through which I signed up to try out Linode myself, but of course you can also go to their homepage to sign up the normal way.
-If you only want to use Linode for some anonymous, no-strings-attached testing, I recommend signing up with an or email address.
+If you only want to use Linode for some anonymous, no-strings-attached testing, I recommend signing up with an AnonAddy or Firefox Relay email address.

-Once your account is verified, you're ready to create your first Linode.
+Once your account is verified, you’re ready to create your first Linode.
 Linode provides some simple options to get you started: distribution, region and resource quota plans.
-Location is up to you, but for distribution, I recommend10, which, at the time of writing, is Debian's stable release.
+Location is up to you, but for distribution, I recommend Debian 10, which, at the time of writing, is Debian’s stable release.

 While your Nym mixnode will need to handle a large number of simultaneous network connections (ideally over both IPv4 and IPv6), it’s very light on resources, using barely any of your Linode’s processing power or memory, and network transfer rates will also be very low.
 This means you can safely go with the most affordable Linode offering, costing only $5 per month and consisting of:

 - 1 CPU core